 "We cannot be in a situation where really our one and only energy partner can say 'no' to our energy products," the Conservative prime minister said.
 "The very fact that a 'no' can be said underscores to our country that we must diversify our energy export markets."

-"The industry depends on access to new markets," stated the Conservatives.
+"The industry depends on access to new markets," said the Alberta speech.
 The program includes an efficiency overhaul of Alberta regulatory agencies and national work on a "Canadian energy strategy" with the federal government and other provinces affected by industrial expansion projects like BC, which new pipelines aimed at launching tanker exports have to cross over resistance by native and environmental groups.

 ©Copyright 2012 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.